 We consider a classical problem in on-line scheduling.
-A sequence of jobs $J_1, J_2, \ldots$ must be scheduled on m identical parallel machines.
+A sequence of jobs J_1, J_2, \ldots must be scheduled on m identical parallel machines.
 Whenever a job arrives, the job must be scheduled immediately on one of the machines, without knowledge of any future jobs.
 Preemption of jobs is not allowed.
 The goal is to minimize the makespan, i.e., the completion time of the last job that finishes.

 The problem was first investigated by Graham [21].
 He developed the well-known List algorithm that always schedules a job on the least loaded machine.
 Graham's List algorithm is $(2 - \frac{1}{m})$ -competitive.
-More recently, on-line algorithms that obtain competitive ratios bounded away from 2 have been devised.
 The currently best known competitive ratio for this problem is 1.923 obtained by Albers [1].

 In a setting with delayed information, we do not have the current loads on the processors available to us.
-When we are presented with the ith job $J_i$ , we have the loads on the machines from up to $d_i + 1$ requests ago.
-That is, we know the load after the job $J{i-d_i-1}$ was placed.
-(When $d_i = 0$ always, we have the original problem.)
-We must decide where to place job $J_i$ based on this old information.
-We examine the setting where we have a bound on how old the information is at each stage, i.e., $d_i \leq d$ , for some d.
-We will refer to the last $d_i$ jobs whose contribution to the loads is not known as unknown jobs and other jobs as known jobs.
+When we are presented with the ith job J_i , we have the loads on the machines from up to d_i requests ago.
+That is, we know the load after the job J{i-d_i} was placed.
+(When $d_i = 1$ always, we have the original problem.)
+We must decide where to place job J_i based on this old information.
+We examine the setting where we have a bound on how old the information is at each stage, i.e. $d_i \leq d$, for some d.
+We will refer to the last $d_i - 1$ jobs whose contribution to the loads is not known as unknown jobs and other jobs as known jobs.

 In this situation, the strategy of placing each job on the processor with the least known load does very badly.
-In fact the competitive ratio of that strategy can be as bad as $d + 2 - \frac{d+1}{m}$ (for $d \le m - 1$ ).
+In fact the competitive ratio of that strategy can be as bad as $d+1-\frac{d}{m}$ (for $d \leq m$).
 The problem is that this strategy does not take into account the potential effect of unknown jobs.
-We will devise new algorithms with better competitive ratios for scheduling with delayed information.
+We will devise new algorithms with better competitive ratios, for two variants of scheduling with delayed information.

-We study two variants of the basic scheduling problem.
-In our first model, we assume that in addition to the loads of the machines from $d_i + 1$ requests ago, we also know where the last $d_i$ unknown jobs were placed.
-This scenario describes, e.g., a centralized scheduling algorithm where the size of every new job is not known to the scheduler immediately on arrival, but is revealed at most d requests later.
-In practice, the processing times of jobs often is not known in advance.
-It is possible to compute accurate estimates on the processing times, but the computation of such estimates (by the scheduler or the user) takes a certain amount of time.
-It is simpler to work with a less stringent, but for our purposes equivalent, scenario where we have available a complete history of the process up to $d_i + 1$ requests ago.
-In this model, by using specific kinds of deterministic algorithms that do not use the length of the current job in a new scheduling step, we can figure out where the unknown jobs were scheduled as follows.
-Suppose we use a deterministic algorithm that bases its decision on the schedule from d + 1 requests ago, i.e. if $d_i < d$ pretend that the state seen by the algorithm is the schedule exactly d + 1 requests ago.
-Because we have complete information about the job history, we can also figure out the complete schedule from d + 2 requests ago, d + 3 requests ago, and so on.
-Hence we can deduce the state seen by the algorithm while scheduling each of the previous d jobs and thereby determine where each of the last d unknown jobs were scheduled.
+In our first model, we assume that in addition to the loads of the machines from d_i requests ago, we also know where the last $d_i - 1$ unknown jobs that were placed.
+It is simpler to work with a less stringent, but for our purposes equivalent, scenario where we have available a complete history of the process up to d_i requests ago.
+This scenario describes for instance a centralized scheduling algorithm where the size of every new job is not known to the scheduler immediately on arrival, but is revealed at most d requests later.

+In this model, by using specific kinds of deterministic algorithms, we can figure out where the unknown jobs were scheduled as follows.
+Suppose we use a deterministic algorithm that bases its decision on the schedule from d requests ago, i.e. if $d_i < d$ pretend that the state seen by the algorithm is the schedule exactly d requests ago.
+Because we have complete information about the job history, we can also figure out the complete schedule from d + 1 requests ago, d + 2 requests ago and so on.
+Hence we can deduce the state seen by the algorithm while scheduling each of the previous d - 1 jobs, and thereby determine where each of the last d - 1 unknown jobs were scheduled.